krhaydon/ingest-scripts/README.md

 ## Contributions

-While this repository primarily reflects internal workflows, suggestions and improvements are welcome.
+Suggestions and improvements are welcome.
 Please open an issue or submit a pull request if you have feedback.